 Federal Estate Tax isn’t as relevant for most of our clients as it used to be.
 In years past, estates that were around $1 million often used an A/B Trust to help avoid Federal Estate Tax.
 Today, the amount now sits at $11.4 million, which means that very few of our clients have to worry about this tax.

 Still, if you’re married and your estate is valued at over $11.4 million, an A/B Trust continues to offer a shield against tax liability.
-Between Probate feeds and taxes, an A/B Trust could help you save over $5 million on an estate of up to $23.16 million in 2020.
+Between probate fees and taxes, an A/B Trust could help you save over $5 million on an estate of up to $23.16 million in 2020.
 That’s an idea worth talking about!

 As a Trust & Estates Litigator, I have noticed that many of these cases start with one of two things: a badly drafted Estate Plan or a client who tried to change their documents without the assistance of a qualified Estate Planning attorney.

-So there you have it – 3 ways that a Living Trust saves you money.
-It helps avoid Probate fees, helps avoid taxes, and helps avoid litigation.
-If you have any questions about Estate Planning or any of the information in this post, please don’t hesitate to contact us.
+So there you have it – 3 ways that a revocable living trust saves you money.
+It helps avoid probate fees, helps avoid taxes, and helps avoid litigation.
+If you have any questions about Estate Planning or any of the information in this post, please don’t hesitate to contact our law firm.